-The “City of Silver” sits an hour east of Prague, and is a great day trip you won’t want to miss.
+The “City of Silver” is a day trip from Prague you won’t want to miss.
 The UNESCO World Heritage site remains one of the best places to visit in the Czech Republic for any history buff.
 Experience architectural jewels at their finest as the houses and churches you’ll walk by ooze with historical significance.
 No trip to Kutná Hora is complete without experiencing the creepy, yet crowning gem of the city, Bone Church.
 Bone Church (aka Sedlec Ossuary) is an intriguing Roman Catholic chapel decorated with the bones of more than 40,000 people!
 If you’ve been wondering where to go in the Czech Republic for a truly unique and interesting experience, look no further than Kutná Hora and the Bone Church.

 2. Cesky Krumlov